ydaniv/eventbox/README.md

     // removes only the tolkienHandler handler for 'fantasy' topic

 If `topic` is an `Object` then each of its key-value pairs is used as the above.
-If a value is falsy - `null`/`false`/`undefined` etc. - then all handlers a removed for that topic key.
+If a value is falsy - `null`/`false`/`undefined` etc. - then all handlers for that topic key are removed.

 *Example*: